-' database and move it into the
+master database and move it into the

 web database will have a smaller subset of objects, data retrieval will be quicker.

 Analytics and xDb

 The xDb data is first stored within the MongoDB database.
-Mongo is the place to see the current/live analytics.
-After a certain period this data is then copied into SQL for historic data.
+Mongo is the place to see current/live analytics.
+After a certain period, this data is then copied into SQL for historic data.
 The analytics database can then be used to query historical analytic data.